lenn0n/devGuide/devops/jenkins-starter.md

 Specify the following:
 - Remote root directory : /home/jenkins/agent
--
+- Label : same as the agent name
 - Launch method : Launch agent by connecting to controller
 - Save it.

-Finally there will be a guide that you need to run in order to provision your agents.
+The last step is there will be a guide that you need to run in order to provision your agents.
 Just run it in your local or remote.
 You can also use the Launch method: SSH.
 Just create a key-pair in your machine and put it in the credentials.
 - Login to Virtual Machine
 - Generate key-pair: ssh-keygen